MALAYSIA

 relations between the rural Malay majority and the urban Chinese minority.
 The

-United Malays National Organisation, UMNO, which
+United Malays National Organisation (UMNO), which

 has been in power throughout Malaysia's history, has sought to transfer economic power to

-principal Chinese party, the Malaysian Chinese Organisation,
+the Malays.
+The principal Chinese party, the Malaysian Chinese Organisation,

 has protected Chinese interests by collaborating with UMNO in a perpetual

-coalition called the National Front.
+coalition called the National Front (Barisan Nasional).
 The

-Malaysian Indian Congress and several minor parties
+Malaysian Indian Congress and several minor parties in Sarawak and Sabah

-Although Malaysia has prospered mightily under forty years of UMNO rule, it
+also belong to the front.
+Although Malaysia prospered mightily under forty years of UMNO rule, it was until

 UMNO, Anwar Ibrahim, jailed on trumped up charges.